2023 Good Morning America Book Club List: The Best Books Ranked

 This historical fiction novel about the New York public library is a dual timeline mystery about rare books going missing from the library’s collection.
 Fiona Davis’s signature style had me basking in the vivid descriptions, making me feel as if I were standing inside the famed library.

 I adored the Gilded Age book sections but found myself less enthralled by the present-day timeline.
-Still, the story was a great one for books about books lovers like myself.
+Still, the story was a great one for books about books.

 The Fortunes of Jaded Women by Carolyn Huynh